michaelerik402/webroot-customer-care/docs/index.rst

-How to Contact Webroot Customer Care
+How to Contact Webroot Customer Care?
 ====================================

 Webroot provides cloud-based cybersecurity solutions to individuals and businesses around the globe.
 Whether you’re using Webroot Antivirus for personal protection or Webroot Business Endpoint Protection for your organization, accessing customer care is vital when you need help with technical issues, billing questions, account recovery, installation errors, or general troubleshooting.